-The veteran population is given as a percent of the civilian population aged 18 years and older and this data is used for policy analyses, to develop programs, and to create budgets for veteran programs and facilities.
+The veteran population is given as a percent of the civilian population aged 18 years and older, and this data is used for project development and budget creation for veteran programs and facilities.
 Sampson County has a veteran population of 7.1% in 2015-2019, compared to 8.4% for North Carolina and 12.1% for Health ENC Counties.